Watch Your Wallet!

 What can you do to protect your wallet when you buy a car?

-- Check at the library for the National Auto Dealers Association (NADA) "blue book" (which is actually yellow) to find out what the value is of a car that make, model, age, and mileage is, assuming it is in average condition.
-There will be three prices given: "trade-in", "loan" and "retail."
-After you've had the car checked out by an independent mechanic or auto technician to make sure it is in good condition, you can use the NADA book value to negotiate a price for the car.
+- Check out the websites of Kelley Blue Book or Consumer Reports to find out what the value is of a car.
+After you've had the car checked out by an independent mechanic or auto technician to make sure it is in good condition, you can use the book value to negotiate a price for the car.
 (Never buy a car from a seller who won't let you test drive it and have it inspected by an independent mechanic.)

 - If you have a trade-in, be sure that the price of the car you are buying doesn't "slide" upwards if the seller seems to be giving you a good price for your trade-in.
 There is a practice called "swallowing the trade."
 This is where the seller quotes you a good price for your trade-in, but then takes away the benefit of that good price by hiking the price of the car you are buying.